rnaveensrinivas/Python/README.md

 ## Private Variables

-### In-depth Summary of Private Variables in Python (Section 9.6)

 In Python, the concept of **private variables** does not exist in the same way as in many other object-oriented programming languages like Java or C++.
 Instead, Python follows conventions and uses a technique called **name mangling** to provide limited support for private variables.
 Here's a detailed explanation of how private variables work in Python, with examples.

-#### 1. **No True Private Variables**
+### 1. No True Private Variables
 In Python, there are no actual "private" instance variables that are completely inaccessible from outside the object.
-Any instance variable (or method) can be accessed by code outside the class if the variable or method is public.
+Any instance variable (or method) can be accessed by code outside the class if the variable or method is private.

 However, Python follows a **convention** to indicate that certain variables should be treated as "private."
-This convention is based on the use of a leading underscore (`_`) in the variable or method name.
+This convention is based on the use of **a leading underscore (`_`)** in the variable or method name.
 The underscore is a signal to developers that the variable or method is intended for internal use within the class and should not be accessed directly from outside the class.
 This is not enforced by Python, but it helps maintain clean code and prevents accidental misuse.

 **Example:**
 ```python